UCL/NextBrain-Case-5/README.md

-# BrainAtlas-EX9-19
+# NextBrain - Case 5
-This repository contains data that is consumed by the [BrainAtlas project](https://github.com/UCL/BrainAtlas).
-This data corresponds to patient EX9-19.
-For the source code of this project refer to the main [BrainAtlas repo](https://github.com/UCL/BrainAtlas).
+This repository contains data that is consumed by the [NextBrain project](https://github.com/UCL/NextBrain).
+This data corresponds to case 5.
+For the source code of this project refer to the main [NextBrain repo](https://github.com/UCL/NextBrain).

 ## Data structure
 This brain specimen has been cut into 49 blocks including cerebrum, cerebellum and brain stem.
 The histology-related data is organised following a numbered list of blocks, from 1 to 49.